 When you go with a solar lease or PPA, your solar provider maintains, repairs, and provides insurance coverage for the equipment.
 You don’t pay for upkeep or service calls.
 You also don’t need to include it in your own homeowner’s insurance policy.
 You still get to enjoy any warranty or guarantee offered with your solar system.
 If it fails to perform as expected or if it needs to be replaced, it may be covered under the warranty or performance guarantee.
 Many solar power companies offer warranties that extend 10 to 15 years—or even longer.

-Because some solar companies know that homeowners may feel too busy to keep an eye on how well their systems are performing, some PPAs/solar lease agreements include free monitoring of your system.
+Because some solar companies know that homeowners may feel too busy to keep an eye on how well their systems are performing, some PPAs/solar lease agreements include free system monitoring.

 Cons of a Lease/PPA

 With a solar lease/PPA, the solar provider pockets the tax incentives.
-Instead of deducting 30 percent of the cost of buying and installing solar on your roof—typically $10,000–$15,000—and rolling that massive savings over into your loan, the solar provider gets to do that for themselves instead.
+Instead of you deducting 30 percent of the cost of a solar installing from your federal income taxes—typically $10,000–$15,000—and rolling that massive savings over into your loan, the solar provider gets to do that for themselves instead.

 With a solar lease/PPA, you only receive a portion of the energy savings on your utility bills.
 This is because PPAs/solar lease agreements come with a built-in price escalator for the power you are purchasing which can significantly increase over 25 years.

-If you decide to sell your house and move and you have rooftop solar panels that you don’t own, things can get complicated.
-Mainly, the solar lease doesn’t travel with you.
-Instead, you’re limited to only those buyers who will be willing to take over the lease payments in addition to buying your house.
+If you decide to sell your house and move and you have rooftop solar panels that you don’t own, things can get messy.
+The solar lease doesn’t travel with you.
+And you'll be limited to only those buyers who will be willing to take over the lease payments in addition to buying your house.
 Typically, this complicates the sale and limits the buyer field.

 Pros of Owning a Solar System